vmchale/project-init/README.md

 This is a command-line utility written in rust that initializes projects based on templates.
-It is intended to provide something similar to [cookiecutter](https://github.com/audreyr/cookiecutter), albeit faster.
-It is somewhat more limited that cookiecutter, but for most users the differences will be imperceptible (aside speed, of course).
+It is intended to provide something similar to [cookiecutter](https://github.com/audreyr/cookiecutter), but faster.
+It is more limited that cookiecutter, but for most users this shouldnt matter.

 Cool benchmarks (with Haskell's [bench](https://github.com/Gabriel439/bench)):